 You have chosen to have surgery to completely remove your prostate.
 This operation is called a radical prostatectomy.
-This involves removal of your prostate gland, seminal vesicles and, sometimes, the draining lymph glands, as well as tying off your vasa deferentia (sperm-carrying tubes).

 The prostate gland is situated underneath your bladder and forms a part of your urethra (water pipe).
 To allow us to remove your prostate we usually make a vertical incision (cut) in your abdominal (tummy) wall.
 Through this we can see the prostate and other associated structures, the bladder and large bowel.
 When the prostate gland is removed, the urethra (water pipe) is cut and reconnected to the bladder.
 A catheter is inserted into the bladder to drain the urine from your bladder; this also protects the wound inside allowing it time to heal.